Aphrodite: 6 Powerful Ways to Connect With the Goddess of Love and Beauty

 She arose whole from the cerulean seafoam and glided to land atop of a seashell.

+When she stepped onto land flowers blossomed at her feet.
 Her divine attendants the Kharites adorned her with fragrant oils and luxurious garments.

 Aphrodite’s name comes from the ancient Greek aphrós meaning ‘sea-foam’.